 For any of these functions, you can log in using the email address and password set up at registration.

-If you have forgotten your password, you can reset it by following the link 'Forgot your password' on the Library Search log in page.
+If you have forgotten your password, you can reset it by following 'Forgot your password' on the Library Search log in page.
 You will be asked to enter the email address with which you registered, and we will send a link to this email address that will allow you to create a new password which you will remember.